Summer Course in Jewellery Design

 The course is targeted towards undergraduates in design, as well as graduates and professionals seeking a new learning experience where they can put their creative skills into practice.

 Artistic studies.
 Valentina has spent several years working as a costume designer for an Italian TV firm, while at the same time designing and producing her own fashion collections.
 Her introduction to the world of jewellery came through costume jewellery.
 She then qualified in Jewellery Design at the Le Arti Orafe school in Florence, Italy.
-She has been living in Barcelona for 7 years and has her own workshop.
+Since 2007 she has lived in Barcelona where she works in her own workshop and since 2015 she has been the coordinator and teacher of the Jewellery Design course.

 Other Related Courses